ConLID: Supervised Contrastive Learning for Low-Resource Language Identification: Limitations

 \section{Limitations}

 Contrastive learning has been shown to enhance model performance and generalization by capturing a broader range of factors of variation compared to traditional classification networks.
-However, its effectiveness relies on access to large amounts of high-quality data, which poses a significant challenge in the development of Language Identification (LID) systems, where such data is often scarce.
+However, its effectiveness relies on access to high-quality data from diverse domains, which poses a challenge in the development of Language Identification (LID) systems, where such data is often scarce.

-Additionally, contrastive learning is highly sensitive to the selection of positive and negative examples, making the training process more complex.
-As a result, extensive ablation studies and careful hyperparameter tuning are necessary to optimize its performance and ensure its practical applicability.

 While our training and in-domain test datasets encompass 2,099 languages, our out-of-domain evaluation dataset (\udhr) is limited to only 360 languages.
 This restriction constrains our ability to conduct a comprehensive analysis across the remaining languages.
+Additionally, the lack of evaluation dataset in other domains limits our ability to thoroughly assess method's generalization capacity.